What is Preimplantation Genetic Testing (PGT)?

 Data from embryo biopsy demonstrates that the incidence of genetically abnormal embryos increases from 30% to 50% in patients under 35 years of age to 80% in women 42 years of age or older.
 This explains why live birth rates per IVF egg-retrieval cycle decrease from 55% in young patients (under 35) to about 15% in women aged 41–42 years.

-How Is Preimplantation Genetic Testing (PGT-A or PGT-M) Done?
+How is Preimplantation Genetic Testing (PGT-A or PGT-M) performed?

 Embryo biopsy utilizes sophisticated microscopic laser technology to remove 5-15 cells from the trophectoderm layer of the embryo which later in pregnancy becomes the placenta.
 The cells destined to become the fetus are not disturbed.
 The cells are then sent to the genetic laboratory for Next-Generation Sequencing (NGS) analysis of the chromosomes to determine if the embryo is genetically normal (PGT-A).
 The cells can also be tested for hereditary monogenic or single gene defect (PGT-M).

-- It can help detect chromosomal or genetic abnormality.
+- An embryo biopsy can help detect chromosomal or genetic abnormality.

-- Reduces multiple pregnancy rate by helping select a single healthy embryo for transfer.
+- Performing an embryo biopsy can help reduce multiple pregnancy rates by providing the insight needed to select a single healthy embryo for transfer.

-- It decreases risk to couples or individuals with serious inherited genetic disorder from transmitting it to their children.
+- An embryo biopsy can decrease risk to couples or individuals with serious inherited genetic disorder from transmitting it to their children.

 Embryo biopsy is indicated in selected cases such as: